CDCgov/SARS-CoV-2_FRNTcalculations/README.md

 The uploaded code should work on any system able to execute R code and install the tidyverse, drc, reshape, and Hmisc packages.
 Calls to install these packages are at the head of the R script, which can/should be commented out once required packages are installed.
 We have also included the Jupyter notebook code given the popularity of the platform, though setup of Jupyter to run R scripts is considered out side the scope of this documentation.

-The existing scripts have been tested on R version 4.1.1 and later, and do not have specific hardware requirements.
+The existing scripts have been tested on R version 4.1.1 and later with the i386 architecture, and do not have specific hardware requirements.
 Assuming a properly installed R console, installation of the required packages typically takes 3-10 depending on internet connection and processing power.
 The script itself requires no other installation and should typically have a fairly rapid run time with datasets of under 200 plates.

 ## Overview